harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Quick follow-up: the output formatting looked messy when printed, so added a cleaner display block.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2023-02-16 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.